srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 ### Automation philosophy
 The main idea of this automation is that the policies with build numbers are updated with the n -1 and n -2 build numbers based on your devices inventory.
 The most ideal scenario is to fetch build numbers from the internet directly from the vendors.
-That will be the next step in a other blog.
+That will be the next step in another blog.

 That means that the automation task searches for all OS platform types, and per type the n -1 latest's build calculates.
 The reason why n -1 is because of the most update strategies do not update all devices at once.
 When updating policies based on the latest OS build, only the first ring is compliant.

 {{< notice "note" >}}
-This automation task only works when having your update proces in place.
+This automation task only works when having your update process in place.
 That means you have configured your update strategy in Intune.
 {{< /notice >}}

 {{< notice "warning" >}}